HankYu269/Full-Spectrum/README.md

 # 2D Data Extraction
-For examining data of a specific delay time, you can use the files <code>desig_time.py</code>.
+Use <code>desig_time.py</code> to extract a time-resolved absorption spectrum at a specific delay time.